imranalmunyeem/ReqRes-Restful-APIs-Postman/README.md

 Step 8 --- Click on "New Item" from the left side, Enter project name, select project type as your choice (Recommended: Freestyle)

 Step 9 --- Running from local device:
-           -> Select source code management to NO
+           ----> Select source code management to NO

-           -> Select 'Execute Windows Batch Command" from 'Build' -> Write the Current project location and collection name C:\Imran\Testing\API Testing\ReqRes-Restful-APIs-Postman
+           ----> Select 'Execute Windows Batch Command" from 'Build'

+           ----> Write the Current project location and collection name cd C:\Imran\Testing\API Testing\ReqRes-Restful-APIs-Postman
                 newman run collectionname.json

-           -> Save
+           ---> Save

-           -> Build Project
+           ---> Build Project

-           -> Click on plain text to see the plain view
+           ---> Click on plain text to see the plain view

 Step 10 --- Running from Github:

-           -> Select 'Github Project" from 'General' and put github link -> Select source code management to Git
+           ---> Select 'Github Project" from 'General' and put github link

+           ---> Select source code management to Git

-           -> Select 'Execute Windows Batch Command" from 'Build' -> Write the Current project location and collection name C:\Imran\Testing\API Testing\ReqRes-Restful-APIs-Postman
+           ---> Select 'Execute Windows Batch Command" from 'Build'

+           ---> Write the Current project location and collection name C:\Imran\Testing\API Testing\ReqRes-Restful-APIs-Postman
                 newman run collectionname.json

-           -> Save
+           ---> Save

-           -> Build Project
+           ---> Build Project

-           -> Click on plain text to see the plain view
+           ---> Click on plain text to see the plain view